fcrepo4-labs/fcrepo-api-x-demo/exercises/03-Interacting_with_services.md

 In this exercise, we'll take a look at a fascinating image manipulation extension that is a thin wrapper around the ImageMagick [convert](https://www.imagemagick.org/script/convert.php) utility.

-1. Load an jpeg image into the repository, and note its URI.
+1. Load a jpeg image into the repository, and note its URI.
 For example: <code>http://**localhost**/fcrepo/rest/images/filename.jpg</code>

-2. Look at the image resource's service document, and find the endpoint uri that corresponds to the service of type:
+2. Look at the image resource's service document, and find the endpoint URI that corresponds to the service of type:
 `http://acdc.amherst.edu/extensions#ImageService`.
 Find its endpoint and put it in your browser: <code>http://**localhost**/services/images/filename.jpg/svc:image</code>

 3. You should simply see the image in your browser.
 According to its [documentation](https://gitlab.amherst.edu/acdc/repository-extension-services/tree/master/acrepo-exts-image) this image extension accepts a URL parameter called "options", the content of which is simply applied to the convert command line.
 So let's re-size the image by adding an appropriate query param: